MUX-ON-WINDOWS/portofolio-project/README.md

 ## General info
-In this project, I've worked with Firebase in React.js + Vite.
-I've implemented the CRUD method here.
+In this project, I've worked with React.js + Vite to make my portfolio website design from semester 2.
 This application is mobile responsive and is a PWA.

 ## Technologies
 Project is created with:
-* Firebase
 * React.js + Vite

 ## Setup